uboslinux/ubos-website/content/docs/developers/faq/container-differences.md

 ---
-title: Differences between the ubos-target container and a typical UBOS production system
+title: Are there any differences between the ubos-target container and a typical UBOS production system?
+weight: 50
 ---

-The `ubos-target` container
-is very similar to a typical UBOS production system, on either virtualized or physical hardware.
+The `ubos-target` container is very similar to a typical UBOS production system, on either virtualized or physical hardware.

 The main differences are: